tweag/cardano-conformance-testing-of-consensus/docs/design.md

     Note right of Runner: Runner evaluates<br/>test property

   alt testBit exit_code KEEP_SHRINKING
-    Runner ->> User: shrinkIndex
+    Runner ->> User: SHRINK_INDEX

   end

   end

   alt testBit exit_code TEST_FAILED
-    Runner ->> User: minimal-couterexample else
+    Runner ->> User: minimal-couterexample.test
+  else
     Note over Runner,NUT: Test passed end
 ```

-The `shrinkView` tool accepts a test file and a shrink index, and outputs the
+The `shrinkview` tool accepts a test file and a shrink index, and outputs the
 test file corresponding to the given shrink index.
 This tool is primarily
 useful for looking at non-minimal test inputs, eg, when the user doesn't want
 to iterate the shrinking all the way down to a minimal counterexample or desires